House Painting Costs

 - Warnings with guarantees:

-- Terms: Most manufacturers will only guaranty the paint if two coats are applied.
-Also, manufacturers will likely only guarantee the paint if proper prep work was performed before painting.
+- Terms: Most manufacturers will only guarantee the paint if proper prep work was performed before painting.

-- Manufacturer vs. contractor warranties: Don’t confuse the manufacturer’s warranty with the contractor’s warranty.
-Paint purchased with a 15 year manufacturer’s warranty is for the paint product only.
-The work the contractor performed is not covered under the 15 year manufacturer’s warranty, even if you purchased the paint through the contractor.
-Typically, a contractor will offer a one to five year warranty on the work performed.
-The 15 year manufacturer warranty is for the paint product only.
+- Manufacturer vs. contractor warranties: It is important to not confuse the manufacturer’s warranty with the contractor’s warranty.
+Paint purchased with a 15-year manufacturer’s warranty is for the paint product only.
+The work the contractor performs is not covered under the 15-year manufacturer’s warranty, even if the paint was purchased through the contractor.
+Typically, a contractor will offer a one- to five-year warranty on the work performed.
+The 15-year manufacturer warranty is for the paint product only.

-Next, determine how much paint to purchase.
-A professional painting contractor has the training and expertise to determine exactly how much paint to purchase.
-This keeps paint costs to a minimum.
-Extra, unused paint wastes money.
-Correct paint purchases also avoids multiple trips to the paint store to purchase extra paint.
+Next, you will need to determine how much paint to purchase.
+A professional painting contractor has the training and expertise to determine exactly how much paint a project will require.
+This level of precision helps keep paint costs to a minimum.
+Unused paint which is left over is essentially a waste of money.
+Obtaining the precise amount of paint also avoids the time expenditure of having to make multiple trips to the store for extra paint.

-On average, one gallon of paint should cover 200 square feet for a one coat application.
+On average, one gallon of paint should cover 200 square feet for a one-coat application.
 For two coats of paint, one gallon should cover 100 square feet.
 For DIY projects, use a paint calculator to ensure you purchase the correct amount of paint.
-Take basic measurements to determine how much paint to purchase.
+By taking basic measurements, you can determine how much paint to purchase.

-Siding is based on square footage.
-Length times height.
-Five steps equal 15 feet.
-Here’s how.
-One pace equals three feet.
+Siding is based on square footage which is calculated by multiplying an area’s length times its height.
+If you are estimating, five steps equal 15 feet because one pace equals three feet (approximately).
 Five paces times three feet per pace equals 15 feet.
-On a one story house, each story is ten feet.
+For a one story house, each story is ten feet.
 A two story house, then, would be 20 feet high.
 Fifteen feet long times 10 feet high equals 150 square feet.

 To avoid over-purchasing, only purchase half the amount of paint needed initially.
 Then, when you’re nearly out of paint, measure the unpainted square footage to determine how many more gallons are needed.

-Professional painting contractors purchase paint and supplies in bulk and typically on a regular basis (depending on the size of the company).
-In addition, various supplies, such as a power-washer and ladders, can be used for multiple jobs.
-For these reasons, paint and supply purchases cost less with a professional painting contractor.
+Professional painting contractors purchase paint and supplies in bulk, and they do so on a regular basis.
+Frequency of purchases is determined by the size of the company.
+Additionally, various supplies such as power washers and ladders can be used for multiple jobs.
+For these reasons, paint and supply purchases cost less for a professional painting contractor.

 To keep DIY supply costs to a minimum, compare prices before purchasing.
-Check the prices at your local hardware store to those at a megastore.
-Also, take shipping costs into consideration.
-Retail stores such as The Home Depot and Lowes often ship for free or allow you to order online and pick-up at a store near you.
+Compare the prices at your local hardware store to those at a bix box home improvement store.
+Also, shipping costs should be taken into consideration.
+Retail stores such as The Home Depot and Lowes often ship for free or allow you to order online and pick up at the company’s nearest store.

 Do you have helpers?